 That's a nice feature for those of us who fat-finger things every now and then.
 I hadn't painted myself into a corner this time, though, so was able to get logged back in with the new LAN IP.

 I also added an alias for an IP on my network so that I could do more configuration without my iMac being disconnected from the rest of my network.

 Further configuration was routine.
 I added the users who will have VPN access, added a few known internal hosts to the DNS file and configured a DHCP scope to match his existing firewall.
 I disabled the DHCP temporarily so that the customer can plug this in to his network to become familiar with it and make any last minute changes before replacing the existing firewall.

-I also enabled ssh (hold SHIFT while clicking on Tasks in System Health) just to take a look at the internals:
+I also enabled ssh (hold SHIFT while clicking on Tasks in System Health on older versions, newer version hold Shift when clicking on System Health and you'll see the "Enable SSH" at the bottom) just to take a look at the internals: